 This 150-year-old West Texas fort stands atop a remote hill in Menard County.
 It is one of the best-preserved examples of a Texas Indian Wars (1850–75) military post.

-The French Legation began in 1841 as a private home for French chargé d’affaires to the Republic of Texas.
+The French Legation was constructed between 1840-1841 as a private home for French chargé d’affaires to the Republic of Texas.

 Rising above the Aransas Bay and surrounded by stately live oaks, Fulton Mansion State Historic Site is located in the resort area of Rockport-Fulton.